Joshamee Gibbs: On Stranger Tides

 In London, Gibbs is arrested and wrongfully accused of being Jack Sparrow.
 The real Jack Sparrow, posing as a judge, comes to his aid and gives him a life sentence instead of the expected death penalty.
 After being arrested by the royal guard and sent to prison, Gibbs manages to steal Jack's map and memorize it.
 That night, after Jack Sparrow escapes the palace, Gibbs is sentenced to hang anyway.
-He is surprised to see that Barbossa is now a privateer in the service of the King.
+He is surprised to see that Barbossa is now a privateer in the service of the King, although their relationship is still strained, because Gibbs has little or no respect for his former comrade because of his past actions of betrayal.

 Barbossa tries interrogating Gibbs for information about Jack's plans.
-When Gibbs offers to lead Barbossa in search of the Fountain of Youth, Barbossa refuses and threatens him with execution.
-Gibbs reveals the map.
-But, knowing that Barbossa would have probably hung him anyway regardless of whether Gibbs gave him the map, burns it so that Barbossa would then have no choice but to take him along to search for the fountain.
+When Gibbs offers to lead Barbossa in search of the Fountain of Youth, Barbossa refuses and threatens him with execution if he doesn't give any useful information.
+To save his own life, Gibbs reveals the map.
+But knowing of Barbossa's intents to betray him, burns the map so that Barbossa would then have no choice but to take him along to search for the fountain.
+Barbossa begrudgingly allows Gibbs to join them on the expedition but takes advantage of the situation to make Gibbs' life miserable, by putting a lot of pressure on him, while Gibbs leads them to the destination (at one point threatening to kill Gibbs when Gibbs gets distracted by the sight of their ship sinking in a harbor with the crew being eaten by mermaids).

 Gibbs is eventually reunited with Jack.
 He uses Jack's magical compass to find the Queen Anne's Revenge and retrieve the Black Pearl, which has been magically shrunk and imprisoned in a bottle.
 He reunites with Jack after the battle; he and Sparrow plan to look for a way to restore the Pearl to her original size.